 When I first started blogging, the general recommendation for the Pinterest description was to add it to the ALT text.
 But this isn’t the best idea because the purpose of the ALT text is to help users who can’t see the image know what it is about.
 So it is better to add keywords and a short description rather than a full Pinterest description.

-You can use a plugin to do the job – I use Social Warfare on one of my blogs and I also know people who use Tasty Pins.
+You can use a plugin to do the job – I also people who use Tasty Pins and Social Pug is another being mentioned quite often.
 But currently, for this blog, I’m simply using a little bit of code to add the description to the actual image and it seems to work nicely.

 To do it, write your Pinterest description in a word or text doc.
 Then you need this bit of code: